 At this point, I am thinking about my background too.
 Just something simple, maybe a sky or cloudy background.
-I'm not overly fussed, but I just want to put something there as reference for now.
-I scribbled that in with a Hard Edged brush on a Background Layer.
+I'm not overly fussed, but I just want to put something there as a reference for now.
+I scribbled that in with a Hard Edged Brush on a Background Layer.

 Now I am ready to start shading.
-Command/Ctrl + Clicking on the "Flat Gold" layer in my Layers window will select everything on that layer, and I can begin painting without having to worry about going out of the lines or area.
+I Command-Click on the "Flat Gold" layer in my Layers window to select everything on that layer, and I can begin painting without having to worry about going out of the lines or area.

-I am simply using the Hard Edged Airbrush at an opacity of no more than 10%.
-I want to keep the tonal variations as smooth as possible, and leave as little brush streaks as I can.
+I am simply using the Hard Edged Airbrush at an Opacity of no more than 10%.
+I want to keep the tonal variations as smooth as possible, and leave as few brush streaks as I can.

-You can see it slowly taking form as I add more bits of highlights where the light hits the contours, and the shadows around the edges begin to introduce a more dimensional look.
+You can see it slowly taking form as I add more bits of highlights where the light hits the contours, and the shadows around the edges begin to introduce a more three-dimensional look.